The Beaverton's scandalous untrue stories of Canadian history

 And the most amazing thing is that some of the news articles reprinted in the book were published thousands of years before the invention of the printing press — according to The Beaverton.

-Listen to the full conversation near the top of this web post.
+Listen to the full conversation near the top of this page.

 This segment was produced by The Current's Howard Goldenthal.